South Carolina U.S. House district ruled racial gerrymander

 The judges requested state lawmakers pass new U.S. House maps by the end of March.
 They said no elections can take place in the 1st District until it is redrawn.

-The 6th District stretches through a large swath of rural South Carolina into Columbia, some 100 miles (160 kilometers) from Charleston.
+The 6th District stretches through a large swath of rural South Carolina into Columbia, about 100 miles from Charleston.

 The judges wrote in their ruling that Will Roberts, who drew the maps, used race to achieve the partisan goal of making the 1st District safer for Republicans, which is not allowed under federal law.